iedlaV2/RoSniffer/README.md

 (Not every country has Roblox servers.)

 Uses Geolite Database for IP identification.\
-Files & Cookie stored in C:\ServerFinder\
+Files & Cookie stored in C:\RoSniffer\
 Inspired by Oqarshi's Rolocate Script

 > [!NOTE]